dltxio/idem-mobile/README.md

 ## What is IDEM?

-IDEM (_Idem_, from now on) is an open-source cross-platform mobile application based on the [Decentralised Identity Foundation's DID protocol](https://identity.foundation).
+IDEM (_IDEM_, from now on) is an open-source cross-platform mobile application based on the [Decentralised Identity Foundation's DID protocol](https://identity.foundation).
 The application gives individuals control of their digital identities by establishing trust in an interaction between two individuals or entities that do not know each other.
-For trust to happen, the offering party will present credentials to the receiving parties, which can verify that the credentials are from an issuer that they trust. _Idem_ is designed to be used by third parties who require their customers to be KYC'd, such as cryptocurrency exchanges (e.g. [Get Paid In Bitcoin](https://portal.getpaidinbitcoin.com.au)).
+For trust to happen, the offering party will present credentials to the receiving parties, which can verify that the credentials are from an issuer that they trust. _IDEM_ is designed to be used by third parties who require their customers to be KYC'd, such as cryptocurrency exchanges (e.g. [Get Paid In Bitcoin](https://portal.getpaidinbitcoin.com.au)).

 Each time an exchange requests an ID from a new user, the KYC provider charges the exchange a fee.
 Users are required to provide KYC information and have it verified for each and every exchange onboarding instead of being able to reuse verification from a trusted provider.
 By locally storing users' verified information with a cryptographic signature, we can enhance the onboarding experience and reduce costs incurred by vendors.

 ## The Tech

-_Idem_ uses several cryptographic protocols to sign and encrypt data. _PGP/GPG_ encryption is used to securely store data on a device, while the _Ethereum Elliptic Curve (ECDSA)_ is used to sign claims which conform to the DID foundation's verifiable claims schema.
-Anyone can verify that interactions involving _Idem_ are valid.
-Furthermore, verification doesn't involve the user's private key (which is never known by _Idem_).
+_IDEM_ uses several cryptographic protocols to sign and encrypt data. _PGP/GPG_ encryption is used to securely store data on a device, while the _Ethereum Elliptic Curve (ECDSA)_ is used to sign claims which conform to the DID foundation's verifiable claims schema.
+Anyone can verify that interactions involving _IDEM_ are valid.
+Furthermore, verification doesn't involve the user's private key (which is never known by _IDEM_).

 IDEM's public keys can be found at `https://idem.com.au/keys`